Family Law Attorneys

-40+ Years of Trial-Winning Experience in Pinellas County
+40+ Years of Trial-Winning Experience in Pinellas County, Florida

 The Law Office of Yeazell and Sweet have been representing clients in Clearwater and the surrounding area for over 40 years.
 The firm is familiar with the local courts and judges, and in their years of courtroom experience they have rarely lost a trial.
 The legal team is extremely hardworking, putting more than the hours billed to diligently craft their clients’ case.
-From filing for divorce to negotiating child custody and alimony to settling property division, The Law Office of Yeazell and Sweet can provide the personalized and experienced representation you need to succeed in your family case.
+From filing for divorce to negotiating child custody and alimony to settling property division, a family law attorney in Florida from The Law Office of Yeazell and Sweet can provide the personalized and experienced representation you need to succeed in your family case.

 Getting a Divorce in Florida

 Florida is a no-fault divorce state, so individuals seeking to file for divorce do not need to show that a spouse engaged in bad behavior (e.g., adultery) to get a divorce.
 Either spouse can file for a no-fault divorce simply by citing the marriage is irretrievably broken or irreconcilable.
 (A judge may consider one spouse’s fault when deciding child custody or calculating an alimony award, though).
 Note that one spouse must be a resident of the state and have lived in Florida for 6 months before filing for divorce.

 Florida law addresses two kinds of divorce – a traditional dissolution or a simplified dissolution case.
 A traditional divorce begins with one spouse filing a “Petition for Dissolution of Marriage,” which will set forth the grounds for separation and any plans for property division, alimony, child custody, and child support.
 The spouses may then reach a divorce agreement on their own, with a mediator’s help, or in trial with a judge.
 A family law attorney in Florida can help with any of these, particularly if the case goes to trial.